 - Find a nursing home that is willing to contract with you.
 It is a state requirement that you have a contractual agreement with a facility to bring your students to so that they may gain hands on learning.
 Depending on where you live and the number of schools in your area, this process can take a while.
 Many facilities already have contractual agreements with other CNA schools or nursing schools and may be at capacity.
 Also some facilities insurance do not allow them to have students in their facility.
 Make a list of nursing homes far and near, find out who the DON is and make contact with them.
 Sell your vision and school to them.
 Why should they let your students practice there?
 Will you offer their employees a discount to attend your school?
 Can you promise them future staff members out of your graduates?
 Can the two of you partner to help fill their CNA shortage?

 - Submitting your curriculum and waiting for approval can take up to three months in Georgia.
 If you are lacking any documents or something needs to be corrected in your first submission, you have two additional chances to re-submit in a one-year period.
 If your curriculum fails all three times, you must try again in a year so you must be diligent!
 In the event your curriculum passes (which it will because you will be diligent) you are contacted for a site visit by the state and the site visit can occur up to 3 months after the curriculum has been approved.
 It is imperative you have a site identified and all required items ready at the site for inspection.
 An equipment list can also be found at the link above.
+For more info on curriculum help join my email list HERE.
+I give out free tips to help you along the way.

 - WHAT SOMEONE NEVER TOLD ME!!
 There are additional items that need to be submitted with your curriculum.
 In the state of Georgia, there are a multitude of forms you have to craft such as: Clinical sign in sheet, Class sign in sheet, instructor evaluation form, student evaluation form etc. If these are missing, you must resubmit, even though it is not part of the curriculum.
 Also the entire curriculum and all these forms MUST be printed out and hand delivered to GMCF for approval.
 All additional documents must be resubmitted the same way so have plenty of paper and ink handy because you will become a self made Kinkos!
+If you would like more tips on the SECRETS behind starting your own CNA school, visit my YouTube channel The Secret Cocktail.
+There you will find videos to answer your questions and give you insight on topics of interest.

 - Once your curriculum has been approved and you pass the dreaded site visit, they will let you know right then and there if you are approved to start, however you cannot open the doors of the facility until you received an actual letter in the mail.
 Being completely approved is the best felling in the world!!!